scrffy/FitnessProgram/workouts/week4-welcome.md

 My cardio recommendations don't change week to week - you just need to hold yourself accountable and make sure you're completing SOME form of cardio.
 I don't mind how you choose to do so, it could be a hike with friends, the stair machine at the gym, laps of a pool or a local sport - it's entirely up to you.

-Last week we focussed on swimming, this week the main event is a Fitness Class.
+Last week we focussed on a , this week the main event is a HIIT workout.
 As always, alternatives are provided beneath.

 Let's get into it!!